jenithmehta/youtube-home-page/project_notes.md

 ### Title: HTML & CSS Notes

+> > NOTE: If struggling with some css implementation, try to implement it in a new html on a small scale

 > Q. What are void elements in html?

 - Elements that do not require closing tags are called void elements, example. link, br